broadinstitute/cromwell/docs/Configuring.md

       It is much more lightweight than the hash based options while still unique enough that collisions are unlikely.
 This strategy works well for workflows that generate multi-gigabyte files and where hashing these files on the cromwell instance provides CPU or I/O problems.
-      NOTE: This strategy requires hard-linking as a dupliation strategy, as copying changes the last modified time.
+      NOTE: This strategy requires hard-linking as a duplication strategy, as copying changes the last modified time.

 (*) The `fingerprint` and `xxh64` strategies are features that are community supported by Cromwell's HPC community.
 There is no official support from the core Cromwell team.